A Different Kind of Equilibrium

 Maybe homeostasis, for us, isn’t a physical return to baseline.
 Maybe it is a nervous system that isn’t constantly bracing, a flexible mindset, a compassionate inner dialogue.
 A life that includes illness — but is not entirely organized around it.

 We may not get the predictable reset.
 But we can practice resilience.
-And over time, that practice becomes its own kind of equilibrium.
+And over time, that practice can help us maintain our own kind of equilibrium.

 ✨ Are you trying to care for yourself in a body that no longer responds the way it used to?